YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 There is no being, either on the earth or among the celestial controllers in the heaven, who can remain free from these three modes of material Nature.
 (18.40)

-**DIVISION OF LABOR IS BASED ON ONEâ€™S ABILITY**
+**DIVISION OF LABOR IS BASED ON ONE'S ABILITY**

-The division of human labor is also based on the qualities inherent in peoplesâ€™ nature or their make up.
+The division of human labor is also based on the qualities inherent in peoples' nature or their make up.
 (See also 4.13) (18.41)

 Those who have serenity, self control, austerity, purity, patience, honesty, transcendental knowledge, transcendental experience, and belief in God are labeled as intellectuals (Braahmans).
 (18.42)